rubengeertsema/wishlist-meetup/README.md

 ```
 curl -X DELETE http://$(minikube ip)/backend/api
 ```

-Note: you can also test the backend through the swagger-ui.
+You can also test the backend through the swagger-ui.
 Try to find how to get there and test the api with swagger.
 Also see: http://springfox.github.io/springfox/docs/current/#springfox-swagger-ui

 ## END PART 1